niemaattarian/MD5-Hashing-Algorithm/Overview.md

     }
 }
 ~~~

+The bit rotation is then carried out here and stored in a temproary variable.

+The hashing of the each chunk is then added to the results.
+This will be used for the output.

 ### 5. Hashed Output
 The hashed message is outputted as A, B, C, D. This is because we begin with the low order byte of A and finish with the high end order byte of D [1].